Tag Archives: werewolf

 I am trying to walk a very narrow line with this review.
 Because I have to acknowledge that a lot of readers like predictability.
 Certain tropes and plot types are used frequently because they are enjoyed, but also because they are comforting in their predictability.
 For a lot of readers it’s a feature, not a bug.

 But I’m not one of those readers.
 And when the villain was introduced—the first page they appeared—I said, that’s the villain.
 I even had a fairly good guess at what their motivation would turn out to be.
 And almost every other aspect of this book is as transparent as the villain.
-There is absolutely nothing new or unpredictable about this book—not in the plot, not in the world, not way wolves shift (the legend of the wolf-strap with evil origins is from Germany and Poland), not the romance, not the mystery, not the heroine’s deus ex machina save at the end, not the conclusion, etc. Nothing.
-I read on in hope that there might be at least one red herring in there, but there isn’t.
+There is absolutely nothing new or unpredictable about this book—not in the plot, not in the world, not the way wolves shift (the legend of the wolf-strap with evil origins is from Germany and Poland), not the romance, not the mystery, not the heroine’s deus ex machina save at the end, not the conclusion, etc. Nothing.
+I read on in the hope that there might be at least one red herring in there, but there isn’t.
 It’s all just as obvious as at first glance.

-they had eyes of silver photoBut, again, I’m not calling it a bad.
+they had eyes of silver photoBut, again, I’m not calling it bad.
 Because a lot of people really do enjoy this in a book.
 It’s safe.
 And I would say the same for other aspects of the book, not just the predictability.
-The characters adhere to all the right mores and characterizations and the the undercurrent of kindness and care hits the right notes to appeal to those who enjoy over-arching sweetness and light in their stories.
+The characters adhere to all the right mores and characterizations, and the undercurrent of kindness and care hits the right notes to appeal to those who enjoy over-arching sweetness and light in their stories.
 No one’s worldview is going to be challenged.
 Again, it’s safe…if that’s your thing.

 The writing is fine.
 Names and endearments are used a little too often occasionally, creating an unneeded formality.
 But it’s mostly fine and the editing is without issue.
-So, whether you enjoy this book or not will come down to the question of whether you are a reader who enjoys knowing there will be no unpleasant surprises, or one who would rather go in blind and risk it.
+So, whether you enjoy this book or not will come down to the question of whether you are a reader who enjoys knowing there will be no unpleasant surprises or one who would rather go in blind and risk it.

 Other Reviews: